attiq-ur-rehman4855/apnacolllege-demo/README.md

 # apnacolllege-demo
-This is my first github using experience
+This is my first git repository.
 <br>
-This is only for knowledge.
+This is only for knowledge and fun.